iamlouk/projects/README.md

 Tags: __*C*__, __*FUSE*__

 In a past job, I worked with union/overlay file systems like [overlayfs](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/fs/overlayfs).
 They are extremely useful sometimes.
 This project is a extremely incomplete (at the time of writing, creating and deleting files and directories works, but no read/write of actual files) and shitty version of such a file system where you have a underlying and a overlay directory.
 The underlying one is never changed, all changes are represented in the overlay dir.

+## Future Ideas:

+- A REDIS clone (using epoll etc), maybe in Rust?
+- A [QBE](https://c9x.me/compile/) to/from LLVM-IR or to/from GCC GIMPLE translation?
+- A small simple compiler backend: ISel, Register Allocation, ...
+- A C preprocessor
+- A B-Tree or a persistent key-value store
+- A Hare libgccjit backend using [hare::parse](https://docs.harelang.org/hare/parse) as frontend?
+- A websocket-based shared canvas for [louknr.net](https://louknr.net).